Biden's Super Tuesday surge reshapes Democratic race, Bloomberg out

 "A viable path to the nomination no longer exists," Bloomberg, 78, said in a statement.
 Endorsing Biden, Bloomberg said: "I will work to make him the next president of the United States."
 The media billionaire did not say whether he would spend part of his fortune to help Biden, but Bloomberg's absence from the race will help the former vice president.
 Both men appeal to the centrist wing of the Democratic Party.

 In a tweet addressed to Bloomberg, Biden wrote, "I can’t thank you enough for your support—and for your tireless work on everything from gun safety reform to climate change.
 This race is bigger than candidates and bigger than politics.
 It’s about defeating Donald Trump, and with your help, we’re gonna do it."
-The deputy manager of Biden's campaign, Kate Bedingfield, said details were still being worked out on how it will work with the Bloomberg organization after his endorsement and commitment to support efforts to defeat Trump.
+Sanders, a democratic socialist who is popular with young voters, lashed out at what he said was "the kind of venom we’re seeing from some in the corporate media," and attempted to draw a stark contrast between himself and Biden.

-Bloomberg was due to give a speech to supporters and campaign staff in New York at 3 p.m.
-EST (2000 GMT).
+"What this campaign, I think, is increasingly about is: Which side are you on?"
+Sanders told a news conference in Vermont.
+He attacked Biden’s record voting in favor of trade deals that he says had devastated parts of the Midwest, Biden’s votes in favor of the Iraq war and a bankruptcy bill, and his past record on Social Security.
 In another move that could reshape the race, Elizabeth Warren, 70, is "talking to her team to assess the path forward," a campaign aide said.

 The liberal U.S. senator, who was seeking to become the nation's first female president, had disappointing results across the board on Tuesday, including coming in third in her home state of Massachusetts.
 A resurgent Biden, 77, rolled to electoral victories across the South, Midwest and New England, setting up a one-on-one battle against Sanders, who won three states and led in California.